gcallah/Rationalism/CommonCause/common.md

 then let us go on to
 consider Christians who believe the Sabbath should be a day of rest.
-That was an idea so widely accepted in the "classical liberal" United States of the 19th-century that blue laws legislating strict limits to what commerce could be conducted on a Sunday were ubiquitous.
+That was an idea so widely accepted in the "classical liberal" United States of the 19th-century that blue laws legislating strict limits as to what commerce could be conducted on a Sunday were ubiquitous.
 But, in the name of "neutrality," such laws have been almost entirely abolished.
 The outcome of that process has not been "neutral": instead, it has compelled many businesses to remain open